-The Group has an institutionalised process in the governance of risk management matters: the Company's Chief Risk & Compliance Officer ("CRCO") is a member of the Executive Committee and reports to both the CEO and the Chair of the Board Risk Committee ("BRC"), which comprises the Executive and Non-Executive Directors.
+is also a member of the Executive Committee and reports to both the Group Chief Executive Officer (GCEO) and the Chair of the Board Risk Committee (BRC), which comprises the Executive and Non-Executive Directors.

 The BRC is also supported by the Executive Risk Committee ("ERC").
 The ERC comprises key executives from the senior management team who support the risk governance process by promoting risk culture, approving large exposures and mediating large breaches.

 The Risk Office reports to the CRCO and is responsible for identifying, assessing, measuring and monitoring risks, to provide the Group's senior management and the Board with assurance that all the risks borne by the Group are within its risk tolerance.
-The Risk Office is responsible for risk monitoring and control on an independent basis and undertakes regular stress-testing of the Company's portfolio.
+The Risk Office is responsible for risk monitoring and control on an independent basis and undertakes regular stress-testing of the Group's portfolio.